What is the Matrix Org Structure?

 - There is no defined balance of power between functional and project managers.

-How the Matrix Structure Works
+How Does the Matrix Org Structure Work?

 In a matrix organizational system, two or more structures are combined to create a system that works best for a team.